77Rev/77Rev/README.md

 ### 🔭 Educational background
 - BSc in Physics | 2020-2023 | Thesis: Dynamics of Solvable Quantum Systems
-- MSc in Physics | 2023-2025 | Thesis: Pion-Scalar Coupled Effective Field Theory
+- MSc in Physics | 2023-2026 | Thesis: Pion-Scalar Coupled Effective Field Theory

 For the MSc thesis I constructed a new, general EFT model for non-Abelian gauge theories with many (N_f > 6) fermions.
 It is an extension of ChPT with a light scalar particle using the most general form of coupling.

+I will have my final exam in 2026 January or February.
+It got delayed due to administrative issues.

 ### 💾 Technical Skills
 - Bash